JURNAL ILMU DAN TEKNOLOGI PETERNAKAN INDONESIA (INDONESIAN JOURNAL OF ANIMAL SCIENCE AND TECHNOLOGY)

 MANUSCRIPT FILE

 1. Manuscripts are written in Indonesian or English and used standard scientific usage.
-Authors whose first language is not English should consult the manuscript with English editing service before submit it to Jurnal Ilmu dan Teknologi Peternakan Indonesia (JITPI).
+Authors whose first language is not English should consult the manuscript with English editing service before submit it to Jurnal Ilmu Dan Teknologi Peternakan Indonesia (JITPI) Indonesian Journal of Animal Science and Technology

 2. Manuscripts should be prepared in Microsoft Word format, except for Graphs using Microsoft Excel program and Figures using JPEG or PDF format.